-Before returning to Sweden Hedin set off on a reconnaissance trip from Tehran towards Central Asia that took him all the way to Kashgar in westernmost China.
-Along this route he got his first glimpse of Iran’s central salt desert, the Dasht-e Kavir.
-The following decade Hedin conducted two extended scientific expeditions focusing on the deserts of Xinjiang and the high plateau of Tibet.
+Before returning to Sweden, Hedin set off on a reconnaissance trip from Tehran towards Central Asia that took him all the way to Kashgar in westernmost China.
+Along this route, he got his first glimpse of Iran’s central salt desert, the Dasht-e Kavir.
+In the following decade, Hedin conducted two extended scientific expeditions focusing on the deserts of Xinjiang and the high plateau of Tibet.

-Hedin’s third expedition, 1905-1908, was like the previous two, the Tibetan plateau being the primary goal, but first he decided to take an approach route through the deserts of eastern Persia – overland to India.
-This resulted in a two-volume scientific work with a detailed series of maps of Iran based on his 232 sheets of original map sketches, (Hedin 1918).
+Hedin’s third expedition, 1905-1908, was like the previous two, the Tibetan plateau is the primary goal, but first, he decided to take an approach route through the deserts of eastern Persia – overland to India.
+This resulted in a two-volume scientific work with a detailed series of maps of Iran based on his 232 sheets of original map sketches (Hedin 1918).

-Hedin was interested in long term environmental changes.
-On the Tibetan plateau he discovered how lakes dry up, lose their outlets and become salty.
+Hedin was interested in long-term environmental changes.
+On the Tibetan plateau, he discovered how lakes dry up, lose their outlets and become salty.
 The vast deserts and drainage-less basins of Iran provided him with an area for comparative research (Wahlquist 2007).
-Hedin was a relentless field researcher and recorded all the information he could get in the form of diaries, photographs, drawings and water colours.
+Hedin was a relentless field researcher and recorded all the information he could get in the form of diaries, photographs, drawings, and watercolors.
 He developed a method of capturing the landscape by making panoramic drawings at all his camps which were extraordinarily accurate (Dahlgren, Rosén 1918).